a short story about Marvee, the company

-Marvee LLC was created in 2016 after founder, Heidi Culbertson, experienced the profound impact of voice to just make life better.
-Drawn into Voice Technology in 2014 with the launch of the Amazon Echo as a possible solution to help an aging mother (read the full back story here), Ms Culbertson immediately saw the value in hands-free voice solutions for improving quality of life.
-Marvee LLC, has quickly become the recognized expert in voice design, with a specialty in creating voice experiences to engage older adults.
+Marvee was created in 2015, within months of founder, Heidi Culbertson, experiencing the profound impact of voice assistant technology as a possible solution to help an aging mother.
+With the 2014 launch of the Amazon Echo, Ms Culbertson immediately saw the value in hands-free voice solutions for improving quality of life.
+Since then, Marvee, has become a recognized leader in voice-first strategy and conversation design, with a specialty in creating voice experiences to engage older adults.
 We are a strategic voice design consultancy helping write a new narrative for the varied 50+ cohort.

 2019 Predictions from 35 Industry Leaders, January 2019